PieMH/Complex-Adaptive-Systems/README.md

 Run the simulation with the Play button, change the speed by moving the slider to the bottom-right corner.

 Every square on the grid is either full or empty.
-Every agent of te system at a given time occupies only one square.
+Every agent of the system at a given time occupies only one square.
 You can create new agents with a click on an empty square on the grid or kill one if you click on a full square.

 Different models behave differently and have different buttons and actions.
-For example if you run "Social Game System" and click on Pause you can hover on a square on the grid to see the acquaintances of the agent associated with that square.
+For example if you run "Social Game System" and click on pause you can hover on a square on the grid to see the acquaintances of the agent associated with that square.

-If you run the Ants Simulator in the folder src/Ants/ you'll find two output files containing data and stats of the model simulated at run time.
+If you run the Ants Simulator you'll find two output files inside the folder src/Ants containing data and stats of the model simulated at run time.

 ### Technologies used